The saying, "you get what you pay for", might be an accessary for the ease to pay 1.5% yearly for an equity fund.

 Post Comments (Atom)

-Never make politics out of investments
+Never make politics out of investments, part 2

 -